TL;DR

 ProFix is not trying to compete on hyperlocal social trust — Nextdoor has that and we will not replicate it.
 We are doing something different: adding objective public-record verification on top of (or before) any social recommendation.

-- Permit-pull history as a trust signal.
+- Ohio permit-pull history as a trust signal.
 Building permits prove a contractor actually shows up for inspection.
-ProFix surfaces this on permit leaderboards.
+ProFix surfaces Ohio permit data on permit leaderboards.
 A neighbor's recommendation does not tell you whether the contractor pulled the permit on their last job.

 - Programmatic, open data.
 ProFix publishes a public MCP server at